Printing With Van Son Tough Tex Process Ink

-One of the most difficult types of printing jobs in sheetfed offset is printing non-absorbing materials with conventionally drying inks (i.e. without any application of forced drying).
-However using the right materials and following the right procedure will enable the printer to obtain perfect results in both quality and efficiency.
+One of the most difficult types of printing jobs in sheetfed offset is printing on non-absorbing materials with conventionally drying inks (i.e. without any application of forced drying).
+However using the right specialist inks and following the right procedure will enable the printer to obtain perfect results in both quality and efficiency.

 Practical tips for printing on non-absorbing materials:

 - Do not use any additives in the dampening solution, which contain anti-piling elements.
 Such elements are greasy and non-evaporative (e.g. glycerin).
 They prevent the inks from attaching to the substrate.